Pasnin/budget/README.md

 ## Usage

+### User Authentication

+1. Create a new account by entering a username and password, then clicking "Create New Account"
+2. Login to an existing account by entering your username and password, then clicking "Login"

+### Main Features

 The application consists of three main tabs:

 1. **Dashboard**: View visualizations of your budget including income vs. expenses, expense breakdown by category, and your top expenses.

 2. **Edit Budget**: Update your income and expense values.
 Changes are saved when you click the "Update Budget" button.

-3. **Save/Load**: Save your current budget configuration with a custom name or load a previously saved budget.
+3. **Save/Load**: Save your current budget configuration as a preset with a custom name or load a previously saved preset.
 You can also reset to default values.

 ## Requirements